lakmeer/rapidjson/readme.md

 ### Future Development

 Although this tool is called Rapid 'JSON', it is intended that is may be used to create generic heirarchical data.
-As such, in future is will have export modes for XML, YAML, and as many common formats of heirarchical data as I can manage.
+As such, in future I will have export modes for XML, YAML, and as many common formats of heirarchical data as I can manage.

 Next to be implemented are: